peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 ## PeterO.Numbers.EFloat

     public sealed class EFloat :
-        System.IEquatable,
+        System.IComparable,
-        System.IComparable
+        System.IEquatable

 Represents an arbitrary-precision binary floating-point number.
 (The "E" stands for "extended", meaning that instances of this class can be values other than numbers proper, such as infinity and not-a-number.)
 Each number consists of an integer mantissa (significand) and an integer exponent, both arbitrary-precision.
 The value of the number equals mantissa (significand) * 2^exponent.
 This class also supports values for negative zero, not-a-number (NaN) values, and infinity.Passing a signaling NaN to any arithmetic operation shown here will signal the flag FlagInvalid and return a quiet NaN, even if another operand to that operation is a quiet NaN, unless noted otherwise.

 Passing a quiet NaN to any arithmetic operation shown here will return a quiet NaN, unless noted otherwise.

-Unless noted otherwise,passing a null arbitrary-precision binary float argument to any method here will throw an exception.
+Unless noted otherwise, passing a null arbitrary-precision binary float argument to any method here will throw an exception.

 When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the operation's trap is enabled in the precision context (see EContext's Traps property).